avamsykiran/Angular_23May24_12Jun24_5to7PM/README.md

         - only one subscription per promise is allowed.

         const bgJob2 = (observer) => {
-            //observer.next(val)    is called every tiem the bgJob wants to emit a value
+            //observer.next(val)    is called every time the bgJob wants to emit a value
             //observer.error(err)   is called to indicate abortion of the job due to an error
             //observer.complete()   is called to indicate the cussful completion.
         };